rourabpaul1986/rlwe/system/README.md

 * The script.tcl is used to add differnt hardware in vivado platform.
 The script.tcl is called by vivado.tcl
 * The user need to run the vivado.tcl
 * The ip_rep directory stores the custom ip where RLWE and AXI_Streamer should be placed
+* the axi suported RLWE is zipped in the rlwe_1.0.zip file